-Dr. Gloeckner can be contacted at janet.gloeckner@myunion.edu
+Dr. Dray-Daris can be contacted at janine.dray-daris@myunion.edu

 Elden Golden, PhD, JD, joined the faculty of Union Institute & University in 2007 and was appointed Director of the Master of Arts Program in 2016.
 In addition to his administrative duties, he regularly teaches in the Creativity Studies major of the MA program and the Humanities and Culture major of the PhD in Interdisciplinary Studies program.
+He also serves as Assistant Director of the EdD Program.